goetas-webservices/soap-client/README.md

 ```
 composer require goetas-webservices/soap-client
 composer require goetas-webservices/wsdl2php --dev

+# to use WS Security
+composer require ass/xmlsecurity
 ```

 More dependencies might be needed depending on your PSR-7 and HTTP client preferred implementation.